 The HDR Working Group is chaired by the Associate Dean (HDR) and deals with operational issues concerning Higher Degree Research students.

 Several committees exist at the Research School level.

 Industry Advisory Boards

 The Industry Advisory Boards (IAB) for each of the two Research Schools are expected to provide strategic- level advice on all aspects related to their core activities, as well as promoting industrial outreach of the Schools into the wider community.

 Each School-level Curriculum Development Committee is responsible for development, review, scrutiny and innovation of the corresponding Bachelor and Master programs at the curriculum level.

-A WHS Sub-Committee exists for the Research School of Engineering, with a second Sub-Committee covering both the Research School of Computer Science and the Professional Services Group.
+A WHS Sub-Committee exists for the Research School of Electrical, Energy and Materials Engineering, with a second Sub-Committee covering both the Research School of Computer Science and the Professional Services Group.